San Francisco Civil Rights Attorney

 - Unlawful detainment: You have the right to not be falsely imprisoned.
 That is why you can only be detained by the police and jailed for certain reasons.
 The police do not have the right to throw anyone into jail for however long they want.
 If you were illegally jailed or lawfully jailed but then kept longer than you should have bee, call a civil rights lawyer who represents clients in San Francisco as soon as possible.

 - Violation of prisoners’ rights: As a prisoner, whether you have been sentenced to prison or are temporarily jailed, you have certain rights.
 You have the right to medical care and attention, including appropriate mental health care.
 You have the right to humane conditions and facilities, including bedding, toilets, hygiene products, and food.
-If you experienced a violation of your rights while you were jailed, or you have a loved one who is currently incarcerated and is experiencing unlawful conduct, contact Willoughby Brod, LLP today.
+If you experienced a violation of your rights while you were jailed, or you have a loved one who is currently incarcerated and is experiencing unlawful conduct, contact the Brod Law Firm today.

-Whether you personally experienced a violation of your civil rights or you are concerned for a loved one who has been injured by the police or while imprisoned, contact our experienced legal team at Willoughby Brod, LLP today.
+Whether you personally experienced a violation of your civil rights or you are concerned for a loved one who has been injured by the police or while imprisoned, contact our experienced legal team at the Brod Law Firm today.

 Attorney Greg Brod understands the legal, practical, and emotional complexities of these types of cases.
 It can be difficult to know when your rights have been violated.
 You may only have a gut feeling in your stomach that the police went too far or that you did not receive the treatment to which you were entitled.
 You may feel like you are up against something too big.
 However, he is here to explain your rights, outline your legal options, and guide you through which ever choice you make.

-To learn more about how a San Francisco civil rights attorney can help you, call Willoughby Brod, LLP at (800) 427-7020.
+To learn more about how a San Francisco civil rights attorney can help you, call the Brod Law Firm at (800) 427-7020.